BestGuide is reader supported and may earn affiliate commission. Learn More.

 • High-pressure sales tactics or time-limited offers: Legitimate debt relief is not sold through urgency tactics.
 Any company that pressures you to enroll immediately before reviewing written disclosures should be avoided.

 • No licensed professionals on staff: Ask specifically who will negotiate on your behalf and what their credentials are.
-Enrolled agents, CPAs, and attorneys are federally authorized; a “debt specialist” with no verifiable credentials is not.
+Enrolled agents, CPAs, and attorneys are federally authorized, a generic “debt counselor” title with no verifiable credentials is not.

 For a comprehensive guide to identifying and avoiding fraudulent operators in this category, see our dedicated resource on how to avoid debt relief scams, the Credit Saint guide to credit repair scam red flags, and AttorneyReview’s breakdown of debt relief scams vs. legitimate companies.